imincik/flake-forge/README.md

 nix build .#my-package
 ```

+3. Submit PR and wait for tests

-3. Publish package by merging the recipe file
+3. Publish package by merging the PR

 ## TODOs